 - ⛓Calculating the shape of a hanging chain: arccos describes the catenary curve.

 💧 Finding the hydraulic radius of a partially filled pipe is possible if you know wetted perimeter calculated from a formula using arccos.

 - 🧪 Arccos is useful for estimating optimal bond angles of polyatomic molecules, like e.g. H2O or CH4

 II Real-life examples

-- 🏠 Calculating your roof pitch, or inclination angle of a staircase (though, depending on what dimensions are given, the inverse sine or inverse tangent calculators may also be handy)
+- 🏠 Calculating roof pitch or inclination angle of the staircase (though depending on what dimensions are given, inverse sine or inverse tangent calculators may also be handy)

-- ♿ Designing a ramp for disabled people or pushchairs.
-Inverse cosine will be extremely useful if you know the ramp's length and the available horizontal distance.
+- ♿ Designing a ramp for disabled or pushchairs.
+Inverse cosine will be extremely useful if you know ramp length and available horizontal distance.

-- 🖥️ Even choosing an ergonomic position at work!
-If you want to properly set up your work station, you'll need to know your optimal desk height or standing desk height, but, as for positioning the monitor - finding the tilt angle or viewing angle is a way easier with this arccos calculator.
+- 🖥️ Even choosing ergonomic position at work!
+If you want to properly set up your work station, you'll need to find proper desk height or standing desk height, which can be made with our tools.
+But positioning the monitor - finding tilt angle or your viewing angle - is a way easier with this arccos calculator.

 Are you convinced now?
-Don't wait any longer, use our inverse cosine calculator to solve (almost all) of your problems!
+Don't wait any longer, use our inverse cosine calculator to solve (almost all) problems of this world.